uvdoctor/atmsimulator/README.md

 **_Protect_**

-- Mutual TLS v1.3 for client and server identity, and protecting data in transit
+- Mutual TLS v1.3 certificates for client and server identity, and to protect data in transit

-- AES-256-GCM for protecting data at rest (partially implemented)
+- AES-256-GCM for protecting sensitive data at rest (partially implemented for atm pin)

 - Salted password hashes to reduce risk of password data hacks